Estimated reading time: 4 minutes

 What is an S corporation?

-The history of the S corporation dates back to the late-1950s, when President Eisenhower, Congress, and the Treasury Department worked together to create the small business corporation.
+The S Corporation Association website explains the history of the S corporation¹.
+It dates back to the late-1950s, when President Eisenhower, Congress, and the Treasury Department worked together to create the small business corporation.
 As a result, Subchapter S of the tax code was introduced in 1958.
 Much to the delight of small business owners nationwide, it eliminated the two layers of income tax at the corporate and individual levels.

 How to form an S corporation.

 There are quite a few steps to forming an S corporation, but do not let them deter you from moving forward.
 You can opt to do this yourself or hire a business attorney to assist you.
 A business attorney is an expert in these matters and can expedite your completed documents relatively quickly.

 In addition, a business attorney will ensure that everything is completed and filed correctly, which saves you time and eliminates the chances of having your S corporation application rejected.
 It is also worth noting that some states require a registered agent to review all S corporation documents, so check to see if this applies in the state where your business resides.

 Following is a list of the main things that are required when forming an S corporation: